Help Center

 Then, when a visitor submits a form on your website, Attributer writes the attribution information into the hidden fields, which your form builder captures.

-Finally, once you have this data in your CRM or in a spreadsheet, you can use the built-in reporting tools in your CRM (or a 3rd party reporting tool like Google Data Studio) to build charts and dashboards that show how your various marketing initiatives are performing.
+Finally, once you have this data in your CRM or in a spreadsheet, you can use the CRM’s built-in reporting tools (or a third-party reporting tool like Google Data Studio) to build charts and dashboards that show how your various marketing initiatives are performing.

 Can't find the answer you need?
 Contact us!